luozf14/Multiple-scattering-with-GEANT4/README.md

     "Foil": 0
 }
 ```
-- GUI: 0 - shell mode, 1 - interactive mode.
+- GUI: 0 - batch mode, 1 - interactive mode.
 - RunMac: The .mac file defines how many particles you want to fire.
-Only valid for shell mode.
+Only valid for batch mode.
 - Threads: 0 - serial mode, N - multithread mode with N threads (N>0).
 - Foil: 0 - no foil, 1 - 304 stainless steel, 2 - Be